Learn how to collect and store seeds from marigold flowers!

 Set out a cloth, or a paper towel.
 The collected seeds will need to be scattered over it to dry over the next couple of days, so pick your drying area with that in mind.

-Break apart the marigold heads with your hands, using your fingers to pull free the seeds.
+Break apart the marigold heads with your hands, using your fingers to pull the seeds free.
 Sprinkle the seeds over your drying area, making sure to break up clumps.

 Now leave them be!
 Once seeds are completely dried, they can be scooped up and stored away.
 Test them after a week – pick up a seed and try to snap it in half.
 If it’s dried enough, it should break.
 If it bends, let them dry more!

-100% dry seeds can be stored in air-tight glass jars, envelopes, or plastic bags, tucked away from the heat and direct sunlight.
+Dried seeds can be stored in glass canning jars, paper envelopes, or brown paper lunch bags, tucked away from the heat and direct sunlight.
 Wherever you store your seeds, try to find a place that doesn’t fluctuate much in humidity and temperature.
 Avoid moisture- wet seeds can rot, mold, or sprout.